datalakehouse/docs/docs/tools/cli/account/account-team.rst

 ``avn account team user-list``
 '''''''''''''''''''''''''''''''''''

-Lists the existing users in an Aiven team.
+Lists the existing users in an DLH team.

 .. list-table::
   :header-rows: 1